Macrometacorp/docs/docs/queryworkers/tutorial.md

 });

 // ----- OR -----
-// Create an auth instance with an API Key const client = new jsc8({
+// Create an auth instance with an API key const client = new jsc8({
     url: gdnUrl,
     apiKey: "XXXX",